LilithHafner/Chairmarks.jl/dev/.documenter/tutorial.md

 Notice that each of these invocations produces a different output.
 Setting `evals` to 1 can cause strange effects whenever the runtime of the expression is less than about 30 μs both due to the overhead of starting and stopping the timers and due to the imprecision of timer results on most machines.
 Any form of pre-processing included in the primary function will be included in the reported runtime, so each of the latter options also introduces artifacts.

 In general, it is important to use the same methodology when comparing two different functions.
-Chairmarks is optimized to produce reliable results for answering questions of the form &quot;which of these two implementations of the same specification is faster&quot;, more so than providing absolute measurements of the runtime of fast-running functions.
+Chairmarks is optimized to produce reliable results for answering questions of the form "which of these two implementations of the same specification is faster", more so than providing absolute measurements of the runtime of fast-running functions.

 That said, for functions which take more than about 30 μs to run, Chairmarks can reliably provide accurate absolute timings.
 In general, the faster the runtime of the expression being measured, the more strange behavior and artifacts you will see, and the more careful you have to be.